-There are 16 public car parks in the Newquay parish with two outside the urban Town; Watergate Bay & Porth (on the beach).
+i.
+There are 16 public car parks in the Newquay parish with two outside the urban Town; Watergate Bay & Porth (on the beach at low tide) see Map CIb.
 Car Parks in the parish can be loosely grouped as follows: